 They also noted how the albedo effect is dependent on the location and its various specificities as also the inclination of the Sun at a particular location and general cloudiness, although the quality of global solar radiation was more or less the same.
 Besides the warming and cooling of the Earth, the albedo effect can also have an influence on the general climate of the Earth.

 The effect of changes in albedo can influence rainfall, and in a study on semi-arid regions in North America, Africa and Asia carried out by Jule Charney, the patterns of evaporation were studied to see how an increase in the albedo effect led to a decrease in convective clouds and precipitation.
-Charney found that an increase in albedo led to a huge decrease in rainfall in the regions when it was accompanied by a lack of local evaporation.
+Charney found that an increase in albedo effect led to a huge decrease in rainfall in the regions when it was accompanied by a lack of local evaporation.

 Urbanization Impacts on Surface Albedo